Hero Image

-Miranda Rehaut is a litigation associate in the Los Angeles office of Munger, Tolles & Olson.
+Miranda Rehaut is a litigation associate in the Los Angeles office of Munger, Tolles & Olson whose practice focuses on complex civil litigation at all stages, from pre-complaint disputes through discovery, motion practice and trial.

-Ms. Rehaut earned her J.D. from Columbia Law School, where she was a James Kent Scholar, served as a staff editor on the Columbia Human Rights Law Review and the Jailhouse Lawyers Manual, and received the Wilfred Feinberg Prize for top performance in Federal Courts.
+Miranda was a James Kent Scholar and a Harlan Fiske Stone Scholar at Columbia Law School, where she served as a staff editor on the Columbia Human Rights Law Review and the Jailhouse Lawyers Manual and received the Wilfred Feinberg Prize for top performance in Federal Courts.
+She was a summer associate at MTO during law school.

 Education